Shayaanakbar/BitcoinBot/README.md

 Shayaan Akbar, May 21 2021

-**This project is a simple example on how to deploy a bot we created to detect the price of bitcoin as it hits an variance of .01% increasing or decreasing.
+**This project is a simple example on how to deploy a bot we created to detect the price of bitcoin as it hits a variance of .01% increasing or decreasing.
-For this, I understand that you'll need to have this skills: **
+For this, I understand that you'll need to have these skills: **

 Javascript: Intermediate